LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/model_summon/Reconstruct/readme.md

 ## 🔧 Key Idea

 - Represent the **spatial mode function** \(\phi_\theta(x)\) using a neural network.
-- Define a loss function to find the mode that captures the most energy:
+- Define a loss function to find the mode that captures the most energy (should transfer to a minimize form and add a regularization term to improve smoothness of the loss function's landscape):

 ```math
 \mathcal{L}(\theta) = -\int_T \left( \int_\Omega u(x, t)\phi_\theta(x)dx \right)^2 dt + \lambda\left(\|\phi_\theta\|_{L^2}^2 - 1\right)^2